City Park, Zemun: Buildings

 Apart from Clinical Hospital "Zemun" and the Faculty of Agronomy, there are other important Zemun's buildings surrounding the park or within its borders: "Svetozar Miletić" and "Majka Jugovića" elementary schools, "Kosta Manojlović" music school, Zemun Gymnasium, Pinki Hall, Franciscan monastery of Saint John the Baptist and monastery of Sisters of Mercy.
 Within the park, there rare two churches, an Orthodox monastery of the Saint Archangels Michael and Gabriel and Roman Catholic chapel of the Saint Roch.
 Both churches were built in the temperate Baroque style for the people who were spending time in the Kontumac and were protected as the cultural monuments in 1966.

 Pinki Hall was built in 1974, on the location of the former National Hall of King Alexander.
 Construction of an underground garage with 150 parking spaces at Pinki Hall began in August 2022.
 It is being built after the mid-1970s plan for the park area.
 The plan had to be revised, and the planned garage was reduced by half, and to only one underground level.
 Deeper digging proved unfeasible because of the high level of underground waters due to the proximity of the Danube.
+In June 2023 the deadline for the works was set for the early 2024.